-The record also reflects that none of the TDSIC Plan investments and costs, other than the cost of removal (and salvage) included in CEI South's prior and existing depreciation study, are currently reflected in CEI South's rate base in its most recent base rate proceeding (Cause No. 43839, Order issued April 27, 2011).
+The record also reflects that none of the TDSIC Plan investments and costs are currently reflected in CEI South's rate base in its most recent base rate proceeding (Cause No. 43839, Order issued April 27, 2011).
 Pet.
 Ex.
-2 at 16 and Pet.
-Ex.
-9.
+2 at 16.